GamesOfSummer/redux-101/README.md

 # Why use Redux?

-Global Store - everything and anything can access it, ie, a database for your frontend Avoid props drilling
+- Global Store - everything and anything can access it, ie, a database for your frontend
+- Avoid props drilling
+- The tooling is AMAZINGGGGGGGGGGGGGGGGGGGGGGGG

-You are going to get asked about it in your React interviews
+- You are going to get asked about it in your React interviews 🙃

 # Warning - Redux has a ton of moving parts